mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 Several of my favorite YouTubers reviewed TinyPilot, which was exciting.
 One of my favorite moments of the year was when we got our first-ever review from Craft Computing.
 We sat on the couch and watched it on our TV, so the experience was fairly surreal.

 That video led to the biggest sales jump we had ever seen at that point.
 And it was still just my girlfriend and I, so we were running around for two weeks trying to ship orders out fast enough and replenish our inventory even though sales were twice as large as any sales spike we planned for.
+It [exhausted us](/retrospectives/2021/02/#tinypilots-first-postmortem).

 ## Other projects